 How To Get To Musandam, Oman from Dubai, UAE?

 It is absolutely possible to rent a car and drive from Dubai to the Musandam Peninsula.
+But there are some strict regulations, which I will cover below.

 Depending on where you are in Dubai, it will take around 3 hours to drive, passing through Sharjah and Ras Al Khaimah, to the Al Qir border post.
 This is the only border crossing to enter Musandam for tourists.

-If you rent a car, you do need to plan ahead and work with your rental company to make everything legal BEFORE you drive there.
-On the border you will need:
+If you rent a car, you do need to plan ahead and verify with your rental company to make everything legal BEFORE you arrive there.

 - Proof of Omani insurance purchased through the rental company.
 The car rental company needs to know in advance and include on your contract that this is allowed.
 It will be checked at the border.